Blog

 • Any known problems; ice dams, moisture, uneven rooms, short cycling, breakers tripping.

 If you can, schedule a home energy audit.
 The U.S. Department of Energy and utilities report that following an audit’s recommendations often cuts energy use by about 5 to 30 percent, depending on the house and how many upgrades you finish.
+Before you book one, the home energy audit cost guide explains what you should pay, what a blower door test reveals, and when a utility will cover most of the price.

 That range is wide, which is the point.
 An audit helps you see where your home sits along that range so you do not guess.
+To turn those 12 months of bills into a usable picture, run them through the bill breakdown tool.
+It splits your spending into heating, cooling, water heating, and other loads, which tells you which problem is actually worth the most money to fix.

 Step 2: find where energy leaves your home